telerik/kendo-ui-core/docs/api/javascript/ui/window.md

 ### content

 Gets or set the content of a window.
+Supports chaining when used as a setter.

 #### Parameters